https://hgic.clemson.edu/

 Photo: Gerald J. Lenhard, Bugwood.org

-Barklice are harmless, and the webbing formed by some species does not harm the trees on which it occurs.
-The presence of barklice indicates that a suitable habitat for them exists.
-Since the tree-dwelling species eat fungus, lichen, and organic debris, they could be viewed as beneficial insects.
-Control of such insects is unnecessary; however, if you consider the webbing to be unsightly, you could use a high-pressure stream of water to remove it from the trees.
+Barklice are harmless; their presence only indicates that a suitable habitat exists in the area or on that tree.
+Even the webbing formed by some species causes no harm to the tree.
+In fact, the tree-dwelling species eat fungus, lichen, and organic debris and could be viewed as beneficial insects.
+Therefore, control of such insects is unnecessary; however, if you consider the webbing unsightly, you could use a high-pressure stream of water to remove it from the trees.

 Originally published 02/08